Chechetkin-Alex/cryptography/README.md

 # Cryptography
-In this project I am going to implement several types of encryption and decryption.
+In this project I implemented several types of encryption and decryption, wrote some testes (main modules are fully covered), came up with a communication system with user.

 This project is made for educational purposes.